-In addition to your appraisal fee, you may have to pay a home inspection fee.
+You also may have to pay a home inspection fee.
 Lenders may require a home inspection fee to confirm that your house is livable and structurally sound.
 You can expect to pay around $300 to $500 for a home inspection, but the exact figure will depend on your home and where you live.

 Credit report fee

-Keep in mind that creditors will likely make a hard inquiry on your credit, which may affect your credit score.
-However, mortgage-related pulls within a 45-day period will typically count as one pull (for scoring purposes).
-Credit report fees may range from $30 to $50 per report, though some lenders cover the cost themselves.
+Keep in mind that creditors will likely make a hard inquiry on your credit, which may affect your credit scores.
+But mortgage-related credit checks within a 14-day period will typically count as one pull (for scoring purposes) — though the shopping window could be longer.

 Document preparation fee